gofractally/psibase/doc/psidk/src/cpp-contract/reference/web-services.md

       +-----------------+       +------------------+
 ```

-`psinode` passes most HTTP requests to the `proxy-sys` contract.
-It then routes requests to the appropriate contract's `serveSys` action (see diagram).
-The contracts run in RPC mode.
-This prevents them from writing to the database, but allows them to read data they normally can't; see [psibase::DbId].
+`psinode` passes most HTTP requests to the [psibase::proxy_sys] contract.
+It then routes requests to the appropriate contract's [serveSys](#psibaseserverinterfaceservesys) action (see diagram).
+The contracts run in RPC mode; this prevents them from writing to the database, but allows them to read data they normally can't.
+See [psibase::DbId].

-`serveSys` can do any of the following:

-- Return `std::nullopt` to signal not found. psinode produces a 404 response in this case.
-- Abort. psinode produces a 500 response with the contract's abort message.
-- Return a [psibase::RpcReplyData]. psinode produces a 200 response with the body and contentType returned.
+[psibase::common_sys] provides services common to all domains under the `/common` tree.
+It also serves the chain's main page.

 ## Registration

-Contracts which wish to serve HTTP requests need to register using the `proxy-sys` contract's `registerServer` action.
-Contracts may register themselves, e.g. during an initialization action, or may be registered manually.
+Contracts which wish to serve HTTP requests need to register using the [psibase::proxy_sys] contract's [psibase::proxy_sys::registerServer] action.
+There are multiple ways to do this:

-- `psibase install` has a `--register-proxy` option (shortcut `-p`) that can do this while installing the contract
+- `psibase install` has a `--register-proxy` option (shortcut `-p`) that can do this while installing the contract.
 - `psibase register-proxy` can also do it.
 TODO: implement `psibase register-proxy`.
+- A contract may call `registerServer` during its own initialization action.

 A contract doesn't have to serve HTTP requests itself; it may delegate this to another contract during registration.

 {{#cpp-doc ::psibase::ServerInterface}}
-{{#cpp-doc ::psibase::ServerUploadInterface}}
 {{#cpp-doc ::psibase::RpcRequestData}}
 {{#cpp-doc ::psibase::RpcReplyData}}
+{{#cpp-doc ::psibase::ServerUploadInterface}}